By: Kendall Jones on December 17th, 2020

 Those 79,660 injuries and illnesses that required days away from work resulted in 21,170 sprains, strains and tears; 15,150 incidences of soreness or pain; 13,190 fractures; and 10,950 cuts, lacerations, and punctures.

 The median time away from work after suffering an injury or illness on the job in construction was 13 days in 2019, up from 10 days in 2017 and 2018.
 Of the 79,660 accident injuries involving days of work missed, 9,110 involved only one day away from work.

 On the other end of the spectrum, 27,190 accident injuries involved 31 days or more away from work, or 34% of all accident injuries requiring days away from work.
 In addition to probably meaning those were severe illnesses injuries inflicted on workers, that’s a lot of lost productivity and man-hours for employers to have to deal with.
 It’s not clear yet if COVID-19 played any significant role in the increase of days away from work since these would have to be illnesses contracted on the job, not outside of work.

 Events Leading to Nonfatal Injuries and Illnesses in Construction

-Violence and other injuries by persons or animal were responsible for 550 injuries.
-Of those, 440 were from animal or insect related incidents and 100 were from intentional injury by another person.
+Violence and other injuries by persons or animals were responsible for 550 injuries.
+Of those, 440 were from animal or insect-related incidents and 100 were from intentional injury by another person.

-Fires and explosions caused 380 injuries and exposure to harmful substances or environments were responsible for another 2,500 injuries and illnesses.
+Fires and explosions caused 380 injuries and exposure to harmful substances or environments was responsible for another 2,500 injuries and illnesses.